 Government’s Obligation: FAR 19.705-2, titled “Determining the need for a subcontracting plan,” requires a contracting officer to ascertain, for each offeror, whether subcontracting possibilities exist before directing the offeror to submit a small business subcontracting plan.
-See also limitation on subcontracting.
+See also limitations on subcontracting.

 Challenging the CO’s decision to include small business subcontracting plan requirements in the RFP almost never wins in a protest.
 Instead, you may want to look for vague terms, our show that there are no viable sources.
 Providing a copy of a SAM report with your proposal could help companies choosing to file a protest.
 See information about government contract bundling.

-Tips When Challenging FAR 52.219-9 Small Business Subcontracting Plan Requirements
+Government Contract Tips When Challenging FAR 52.219-9 Small Business Subcontracting Plan Requirements

 - Your goal when submitting a government proposal is to always see whether you can exceed the agency’s expectation as to the percentage for each subcategory.

-If you are challenging Small Business Subcontracting Plan Requirements under FAR 52.219-9 in a bid protest to GAO or U.S. Court of Federal Claims, call our bid protest lawyers at 1-866-601-5518.
+If you are challenging FAR 52.219-9 small business subcontracting plan requirements in a bid protest to GAO or U.S. Court of Federal Claims, call our government contracts and bid protest lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.